mathewgomas-alfred/mathewgomas.io/tutorials/common_workflows.rst

 Colorizing Line Art
 -------------------

-Often an artist for example a comic book colorist will need to take a pencil sketch or other line art of some sort and use Krita to paint underneath it.
+Often an artist, for example, a comic book colorist will need to take a pencil sketch or other line art of some sort and use Krita to paint underneath it.
 This can be either an image created digitally or something that was done outside the computer and has been scanned.

 Preparing the line art
 ^^^^^^^^^^^^^^^^^^^^^^